 - In Final Fantasy VII, Contractual Boss Immunity is avoided for some flying bosses, who only have a 50% damage reduction from it instead (including one of the two Bonus Bosses).
 Also, there is at least one enemy that absorbs gravity attacks as HP: Master Tonberry.

-- There was also one Boss in Mook Clothing whose HP total was so high that gravity spells, while still effective, repeatedly hit the damage cap of 9999.
+- There is also one Boss in Mook Clothing whose HP total is so high that gravity spells, while still effective, repeatedly hit the damage cap of 9999.

-- In Final Fantasy IX and Final Fantasy XII, gravity-based damage was calculated based on an opponent's maximum HP rather than their current HP and therefore became a Fixed Damage Attack.
+- In Final Fantasy IX and Final Fantasy XII, gravity-based damage is calculated based on an opponent's maximum HP rather than their current HP.

-- One of the first battles of Final Fantasy X involved an boss whose only attack was Demi, which is a gravity-based attack that does damage equivalent to half of each character's current HP.
+- One of the first battles of Final Fantasy X involves an boss whose only attack is Demi, which is a gravity-based attack that does damage equivalent to a quarter of each character's current HP.
 Anyone who knows Achilles and the Tortoise knows this boss can't possibly kill you with this attack alone.
 Lulu (or anyone with the correct items and/or sufficient level grinding) can learn this spell later.

 - Final Fantasy X-2 has both flavors of percent-based attacks all over the place.

-- In Final Fantasy: Crystal Chronicles, the "Gravity" spell could be used once per battle against a few bosses to inflict a percentage of damage.
-It also temporarily immobilized airborne opponents after damaging them, making them easier to defeat.
+- In Final Fantasy Crystal Chronicles, the "Gravity" spell can be used once per battle against a few bosses to inflict a percentage of damage.
+It also temporarily immobilizes airborne opponents after damaging them, making them easier to defeat.

-- In Persona 4, while most Light element attacks were instant kills, one attack called "God's Judgement" reduced the target's current HP by half.
-Being part of the Light element, it could still be nullified/reflected by an appropriate Persona.
+- In Persona 4, while most Light element attacks are instant kills, one attack called "God's Judgement" reduces the target's current HP by half.
+Being part of the Light element, it can still be nullified/reflected by an appropriate Persona.

-- In Digital Devil Saga, most Hama/exorcism spells reduce HP by a percentage with a decent chance of working (both of those depending on the spell), but they will instant kill enemies weak to them (Mudo/death is always a One-Hit Kill).
+- In Digital Devil Saga, most Hama/Expel spells reduce HP by a percentage with a decent chance of working (both of those depending on the spell), but they will always hit enemies weak to them (Mudo/Death remains a One-Hit Kill).

-- The "Super Fang" move in Pokémon reduces the opponent's HP by half, always doing at least 1 HP of damage.
-It's most useful when trying to catch a wild Pokémon, allowing the player to inflict Scratch Damage if the opponent is already reduced to one Hit Point (which may not be what you want in a Pokemon game).
-It is not affected by the game's Elemental Rock-Paper-Scissors beyond the fact that "Ghost"-type opponents are immune to its element.
+- The "Super Fang" move in Pokémon reduces the opponent's current HP by half, always doing at least 1 HP of damage.
+It's most useful when trying to catch a wild Pokémon, allowing the player to inflict Scratch Damage with minimal risk of knocking out the opponent.
+It is not affected by the game's Elemental RockPaperScissors beyond the fact that "Ghost"-type opponents are immune to its element.

-- In the Pokémon Mystery Dungeon spin-offs, collateral damage caused by "Selfdestruct" and "Explosion" was always 50% of the teammate's current HP (or if they were Fire-type, 25%).
+- In the Pokémon Mystery Dungeon spin-offs, collateral damage caused by "Selfdestruct" and "Explosion" is always 50% of the teammate's current HP (or if they are Fire-type, 25%).

 - The Eclipse Dark Tome reduces the target's HP by half in Fire Emblem: Blazing Sword and Fire Emblem: The Sacred Stones.

-- In addition to various HP to One attacks, Chrono Trigger features several bosses (mainly Dalton and his Golems) who use attacks that drop your health to half of its current state.
+- In addition to various HP to 1 attacks, Chrono Trigger features several bosses (mainly Dalton and his Golems) who use attacks that drop your health to half of its current state.